Geezering/ahmm/md_docs3/Constructivism.md

 - Artists aimed to create art for social and political purposes, rejecting “art for art’s sake” in favour of practical, useful art that would help shape the new world[1][7][9]
 - The movement was deeply connected to Communist ideals and the industrialisation of society
 # Relevant writers and Composers:
+## Writers:
-## Writers: Vladimir Mayakovsky (poet and propagandist for the revolution), Aleksei Gan (theorist who wrote about Constructivism)[7]
+- Vladimir Mayakovsky (poet and propagandist for the revolution)
+- Aleksei Gan (theorist who wrote about Constructivism)[7]
 ## Composers:
+ Arseny Avraamov
- Arseny Avraamov and other early Soviet experimental composers who used industrial and mechanical sounds
+ - Other early Soviet experimental composers who used industrial and mechanical sounds
 ## Contemporary Inventions and Technology:
 - Industrial materials (steel, glass, wood, plastic) and mass production techniques[2][3]
 - Use of photography, photomontage (cutting and combining photos), and graphic design in posters and propaganda[9]
 - Advances in architecture and engineering, such as Tatlin’s Tower (a never-built design using modern materials and technology)[9]
 # Typical Fashions of the Day:
-- **Men:** Simple, functional clothing-often workers’ uniforms, tunics, and boots
+- **Men:** Simple, functional clothing- often workers’ uniforms, tunics, and boots
 - **Women:**  Practical, androgynous styles-loose dresses, work shirts, and headscarves, reflecting the movement’s focus on utility and equality
 # Artists and Period:
 - 1917–1925 (main period, though influence continued later)[1]